Nightjet: Development since 2020

 In August 2020, ÖBB received permission by the Austrian federal government to purchase an additional 20 seven-car Nightjet 2.0 trains along with additional locomotives for a combined value of roughly €500m.
 When combined with previous orders, ÖBB's new-build rolling stock for the Nightjet 2.0 includes 231 new sleeping cars, couchettes, and seated vehicles; the expansion of the fleet will enable the operator to reach more destinations.
 That same month, as to accommodate the expanding fleet, ÖBB invested €40m into the modernisation and enlargement of the Vienna Simmering depot, which included the construction of a new 5,500m2 maintenance hall with two elevated tracks.
 In August 2021, a further 20 seven-car Nightjets, based on the new generation Siemens Viaggio Next Level, were ordered from Siemens Mobility.

-Despite these aforementioned stop-gap measures, in 2023 passengers were affected by cancellations of service or delays.
-This includes unannounced "downgrades", in which customers who had reserved sleeping berths are informed on the train that they must sit for the journey as there is no sleeping carriage available.
+Despite these stop-gap measures, in 2023 passengers were affected by cancellations and delays.
+This included "downgrades", in which customers who had reserved sleeping berths were informed on the train that they must travel in seated coaches as there were no sleeping carriages available.

-On the occasion of the 100th anniversary of the ÖBB the 'new generation' of the Nightjet 2.0 services was launched.
-Newly designed, more comfortable carriages built by Siemens Mobility were announced on 2 October 2023 for the 2024 schedule, starting 10 December 2023.
-The services will cross Germany from Hamburg to Innsbruck (and Vienna) and vice versa, to be expanded to the existing lines later.
+The 'new generation' of Nightjet 2.0 services were launched on ÖBB's 100th anniversary in 2023.
+Newly designed, more comfortable carriages built by Siemens Mobility were announced on 2 October 2023 for the 2024 schedule, starting 10 December 2023, initially on routes from Hamburg to Innsbruck and Vienna.